#Culture2030Goal webinar

 Following up the inclusion of the need for a Culture Goal to be included in global agendas for sustainable development in UNESCO's Mondiacult 2022 Conference final Declaration, the #culture2030goal campaign has recently released a Statement asking for transformative action towards concrete implementation.

-In the context of the annual High-Level Political Forum (HLPF) 2022, the #culture2030goal campaign organised a side-event entitled "From Local Practice to Global Principles.
-Drawing from local integration of culture in SDG implementation to help build back better globally", which highlighted how cultural actors, institutions and considerations are being integrated into local development strategies, and the lessons this offers for efforts to deliver sustainable development by 2030 and beyond.
+In the context of the annual High Level Political Forum (HLPF) 2022, the #culture2030goal campaign organised a side event entitled "From local practices to global principles.
+Learning from local integration of culture in SDG implementation to build back better globally", highlighting how cultural actors, institutions and issues are being integrated into local development strategies, and the lessons this offers for efforts to achieve sustainable development towards 2030 and beyond.

-The session recording is available on Youtube in English and a detailed article is available here.
+The recording of the session is available on Youtube in English and a detailed article on the session is available here.

-Entitled "Toward a Culture Goal in the Sustainable Development Agenda", the #culture2030goal campaign ResiliArt x Mondiacult event explored how to do this, and the potential explicit priorisation of culture to make a difference.
-In doing so, it also offered insights into how we can do better today. both in designing culture policies that support sustainable development, and in designing sustainable development policies that integrate culture fully.
+Entitled ‘Towards a Culture Goal in the Sustainable Development Agenda’, the Mondiacult x ResiliArt event of the #culture2030goal campaign will explore how to do this, and the potential of a more explicit prioritisation of culture to make a difference.
+In doing so, it will also offer insights into how we can do better today, both in designing cultural policies that support sustainable development, and in designing sustainable development policies that fully integrate culture.

-The concept note of the event as well as the video recording of the session are available below:
+Find the concept note as well as the recording of the session below:

 Report on Culture in the VLRs